Florence, South Carolina: Economy

 Florence also serves as the financial and service hub for the Eastern Carolinas, with many financial and professional management institutions invested heavily within the city.
 Companies with regional operations and headquarters include Truist Financial, Monster.com, Otis Elevator, CSX Transportation and Wells Fargo.
 Florence has operation headquarters for AT&T and is the southeastern headquarters of Duke Energy Inc.

-Florence has benefited from being located at the intersection of I-95 and I-20, approximately halfway between New York City and Miami, Florida.
+Florence has benefited from being located at the intersection of I-95 and I-20, roughly halfway between New York City and Miami, Florida.
 The city is located 80 mi east from the state capital Columbia, 70 mi west from Myrtle Beach, 120 mi north of Charleston, and 110 mi southeast of Charlotte, North Carolina.
-This has allowed Florence to remain competitive and bringing in and sustaining major manufacturers such as, General Electric, Honda, QVC Distribution Center and Otis Elevator.
+This has allowed Florence to remain competitive and bring in and sustain major manufacturers such as, General Electric, Honda, QVC Distribution Center, and Otis Elevator.

 Education

 Public schools

 The Florence Public School District One is the governing body of the public schools in the area.
-As of 2010, the district has an active enrollment of 14,500 students, attending a total of 20 schools, including 13 elementary schools, 4 middle schools, and 3 high schools serving the City of Florence, Effingham and Quinby areas.
-The school system also supports an alternative school for middle and/or high school students, a vocational career center, and an adult learning center.
-The district and its schools have been recognized as being among the state's best with numerous awards, including the Palmetto's Finest Award.
+As of 2010, the district has an active enrollment of 14,500 students, attending a total of 20 schools, including 13 elementary schools, four middle schools, and three high schools serving the City of Florence, Effingham, and Quinby areas.
+The school system also supports an alternative school for middle and/or high school students, a vocational career center, and an adult-learning center.
+The district and its schools have been recognized as being among the state's best with numerous awards, including the Palmetto's Finest award.